NicoCatalano/3DSSF/assignment1/README.md

 Given the input camera parameters convert the disparities to 3D point cloud.
 Either

-    -save it as a file (.xyz or .ply file formats suggested) and display it using MeshLab,or use some form of 3D graphical display directly from your application.
+    - save it as a file (.xyz or .ply file formats suggested) and display it using MeshLab,or use some form of 3D graphical display directly from your application.

 ## Compiling